-- SCFD contracts with CAL FIRE to provide service to SCFD through a contractual agreement through June 30, 20253.
+- SCFD contracts with CAL FIRE to provide service to SCFD through a contractual agreement through June 30, 2025.
 The Cooperative Agreement is currently enroute through CAL FIRE for final signatures but signed by the Santa Clara County Board of Supervisors.
-A draft renewal of the agreement is under review with an understanding that there is intent to renew.
-This agreement includes Emergency Fire Protection, Medical and Rescue Responses; Basic and Advanced Life Support Services, and Dispatch Services shared staffing of one engine between CAL FIRE, SCFD, and Morgan Hill and outlines an Amador agreement for staffing an engine in Pacheco. - SCFD has an agreement with CAL FIRE for year round fire protection and emergency services at Pacheco Forest Fire Station through June 30, 2025. - The Fire District contracts with Shalendra "Shawn" Deo for Administrative Consulting Services for the purpose of conducting inspection services in the District.
-This agreement is effective through June 30, 2023.
+This agreement includes Emergency Fire Protection, Medical and Rescue Responses; Basic and Advanced Life Support Services, and Dispatch Services. - SCFD has an agreement with CAL FIRE for year round fire protection and emergency services at Pacheco Forest Fire Station through June 30, 2025.